Frederick Marquis, 1st Earl of Woolton: Marriages and children

 The Countess of Woolton died in 1961.
 Lord Woolton was married secondly to Margaret Eluned Thomas on 19 October 1962.
 There were no children from this marriage.

 Death

 Lord Woolton died on 14 December 1964 at his home, Walberton House, Arundel, Sussex at the age of 81.
 He was succeeded in the earldom and subsidiary titles by his son, Roger.

 He is buried at St Mary's Church, Walberton, Sussex.

+Woolton Hall at the University of Manchester was named after Lord Woolton, when he was Chancellor of the university, whose arms and coronet appear in architectural details around the hall.